androdlang/PBRComposer/doc/PBRComposerDoc.md

 * toggle background
 * cycle trough different environment maps
 * toggle autorotate function
-### Render Panel
+### Render Panel (C)
 The whole 3D scene will be rendered here.
-To change to individual meshes, cou can *.babylon files here.
+To select an individual mesh, you can drop *.babylon files here.